Orb-weaver spider: Description

 One feature of the webs of some orb-weavers is the stabilimentum, a crisscross band of silk through the center of the web.
 It is found in several genera, but Argiope – the yellow and banded garden spiders of North America – is a prime example.
 As orb-weavers age, they tend to have less production of their silk; many adult orb-weavers can then depend on their coloration to attract more of their prey.
 The band may be a lure for prey, a marker to warn birds away from the web, and a camouflage for the spider when it sits in the web.
 The stabilimentum may decrease the visibility of the silk to insects, thus making it harder for prey to avoid the web.
+In the genus Cyclosa, some species have been documented to construct stabilimenta made of silk and detritus that are shaped to visually resemble a larger, more threatening spider, an anti-predator strategy known as decoy mimicry.
 The orb-web consists of a frame and supporting radii overlaid with a sticky capture spiral, and the silks used by orb-weaver spiders have exceptional mechanical properties to withstand the impact of flying prey.
 The orb-weaving spider Zygiella x-notata produces a unique orb-web with a characteristic missing sector, similar to other species of the Zygiella genus in the Araneidae family.

 During the Cretaceous, a radiation of flowering plants and their insect pollinators occurred.
 Fossil evidence shows that the orb web was in existence at this time, which permitted a concurrent radiation of the spider predators along with their insect prey.
 The capacity of orb–webs to absorb the impact of flying prey led orbicularian spiders to become the dominant predators of aerial insects in many ecosystems.
 Insects and spiders have comparable rates of diversification, suggesting they co-radiated, and the peak of this radiation occurred 100 Mya, before the origin of angiosperms.
 Vollrath and Selden (2007) make the bold proposition that insect evolution was driven less by flowering plants than by spider predation – particularly through orb webs – as a major selective force.
 On the other hand some analyses have yielded estimates as high as 265 Mya, with a large number (including Dimitrov et al 2016) intermediate between the two.

 Most arachnid webs are vertical and the spiders usually hang with their heads downward.
 A few webs, such as those of orb-weavers in the genus Metepeira, have the orb hidden within a tangled space of web.
 Some Metepiera species are semisocial and live in communal webs.
 In Mexico, such communal webs have been cut out of trees or bushes and used for living fly paper.
 In 2009, workers at a Baltimore wastewater treatment plant called for help to deal with over 100 million orb-weaver spiders, living in a community that managed to spin a phenomenal web that covered some 4 acres of a building, with spider densities in some areas reaching 35,176 spiders per cubic meter.